What is a Temperature Blanket?

-Imagine turning the weather into a cozy and colorful work of art!
-That’s what a temperature blanket is: a crafty way to show how the temperature changes over time in a place.
-You can crochet or knit one row or section for each day of the year, using different yarn colors for different weather.
+Imagine turning weather data into a cozy and colorful work of art!
+That’s what a temperature blanket is: a crafty way to show how the temperature of a place changes over time.
+Usually one row or section represents each day of a year, using different yarn colors for different weather conditions.
 There are many ways to make a temperature blanket, but they all have one thing in common: the color of each section is based on meteorological events.

-1) Pick Your Colors: The first step to making a temperature blanket is to decide what colors of yarn you want to use and what temperatures they will represent.
+The first step to making a temperature blanket is to decide what colors of yarn you want to use and what temperatures they will represent.
 You can use as many or as few colors as you like.
 Then make a temperature gauge (also called a color gauge or color chart) to keep track of your choices.
-Look at the example temperature gauge below to get some ideas.
-You can use temperature-blanket.com or temperature-blanket.com/yarn to make your color palette.

-3) Make Your Blanket: When you have the weather data you need, for each day, crochet or knit a part of your blanket with the yarn color that matches that day’s temperature, based on your color gauge.
-For example, using the example color gauge above, if the day’s temperature was 52°F, make a part of the blanket with the 9th yarn color.
+When you have the weather data you need, for each day, crochet or knit a part of your blanket with the yarn color that matches that day’s temperature, based on your color gauge.

 You can make any pattern you want.
 A typical temperature blanket has one row for each day, but you can also try zigzags, squares, diagonal designs, mix the highest and lowest temperature in the same part, and many other options.
 The sky is the limit.